-- Returning student housing selection will take place on March 20, 21, and 22.
+- Returning student housing selection will take place in the Spring semester.

-- Incoming student housing selection takes place on July 6th, 7th, and 8th.
+- Incoming student housing selection takes place mid-summer.

 How do I request and select housing?

 - Fill out your housing contract and pay your deposit

 - Follow the instructions outlined in our housing guides to create your roommate profile on Viterbo's THD Self-Service

 - Search for and match with roommates within Self-Service (please note, it will take up to 24 hours for your deposit to show up in Self-Service)

 Housing at Viterbo is assigned based on class standing.
 To learn more about the process for each class, click below!